Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: Preliminaries

 where $t_{\text{reset}}$ is the most recent time node $v$ reset the timer $T_k$ or time $0$, that is,

 Note that $T_k(v,t_{\text{reset}})=T_k$ unless $t_{\text{reset}}=0$, since with the exception of the arbitrary initial states the timer state is reset to $T_k$ at time $t_{\text{reset}}$.

-The bottomline is that, at all times $t\in \nnR$, the timer state $T_{k}(v,t) \in [0, T_k]$ indicates how much time needs to pass on the local clock $C(v,\cdot)$ of node $v$ until the timer expires; the rather involved definition of how timers behave in order to achieve this property is owed to the requirement of self-stabilisation.
+The bottom line is that, at all times $t\in \nnR$, the timer state $T_{k}(v,t) \in [0, T_k]$ indicates how much time needs to pass on the local clock $C(v,\cdot)$ of node $v$ until the timer expires; the rather involved definition of how timers behave in order to achieve this property is owed to the requirement of self-stabilisation.

 \paragraph{Communication.} We say that a node $u$ sends the message $\mu(u,v,s(u,t)) \in \mathcal{M}$ to node $v$ at time $t$, if the value of $\mu(u,v,s(u,t))$ changes at time $t$.
 Moreover, node $u$ is said to \emph{broadcast} the message $a$ at time $t$ if it sends the message $a$ to every $v$ at time $t$.